irina-hulea/disaster-response-pipelines/README.md

 This is a web app where an user can input any new message and see if it is detected as related to a disaster and if positive, the disaster categories.
 For training, the model used 26000 real messages sent during disaster events that belong to 35 disaster categories.
 The web app also displays visualizations of the training data.

-## Installation <a name="installation"></a>
-The code works with `python` versions `3.*`

-The libraries needed for the app to run successfully together with the version used can be found in `requirements.txt`

 ## Instructions <a name="instructions"></a>
+This web application has been deployed to Heroku and can be accessed via the url http://disaster-messages-detection.herokuapp.com/

-If you wish to run the app locally, below are the steps you need to follow
+If, however, you wish to run the app locally, follow the steps below.

+1. The code works with `python` versions `3.*`.
+The libraries needed for the app to run successfully together with the version used can be found in `requirements.txt`.
+You can install those using the command
+	`pip install -r requirements.txt`

-1. Run the following commands in the project's root directory to set up your database and model.
+2. Run the following commands in the project's root directory to set up your database and model.

     - Optional - To run ETL pipeline that cleans data and stores it in an SQLite database